CathalSweeney6/thefjordblog/README.md

 ### Agile Methodology

-I completed my tasks by using the Agile methodod of task management.
+I completed my tasks by using the Agile method of task management.
 I found this method very helpful and rewarding to my work.
 I added User Story issues to my Github Projects tab on the site's repository page, which can be viewed [here](https://github.com/users/CathalSweeney6/projects/5/views/1).

 ### Planning Out My Project